The Pictures

 Morgan at Midway Church.
 Miss Mattie was the organist.
 Other known organists

-at Midway Methodist Church.
-A regular Church Service is held each First
+pastors at Midway Methodist Church.
+A regular Church Service is held each First Sunday

-Alice Lee (Brown) Cox is the pianist.
-Midway Cemetery Midway records the memories of its past among
+Lee (Brown) Cox is the pianist.
+Midway Cemetery Midway records the memories of its past

-the cluster white stones in a well-kept cemetery.
+among the cluster white stones in a well-kept cemetery.
+The oldest stone

-The oldest stone marks the grave of Sarah E., Daughter of William F. and Jane
+marks the grave of Sarah E., Daughter of William F. and Jane Stone Oakes --

-1859 are also buried here.
-Elizabeth Stone who married "Mac" Morgan
+buried here.
+Elizabeth Stone who married "Mac" Morgan lived until

 Jan.
 22, 1863 -- died July 2, 1962, is the oldest person buried here.
 Mrs.